 The 2000 Chicago White Sox made up for a lack of starting pitching with their powerful bats.
+The team led the high-scoring 2000 AL in runs.
 Veteran designated hitter Frank Thomas led the way, hitting .328 with 43 home runs and 143 runs batted in.
 Young outfielders Magglio Ordonez and Carlos Lee each hit over .300, and first baseman Paul Konerko slugged 21 homers.
 Mike Sirotka led the pitching staff with 15 wins and a 3.79 ERA.
 The White Sox led the American League Central by 10 1/2 games at the All-Star break and survived a late season challenge by the Cleveland Indians to win the division.
 However, they were swept in the American League Division Series by the Seattle Mariners.

 2000 Opening Day Lineup

 Jose Valentin, ss

 Frank Thomas, 1b

 Paul Konerko, dh